gyorilab/emmaa/doc/dashboard/model_queries.rst

   ACE2 in Covid-19 model*

-If the query is badly formatted or missing information, an error will be shown stating the type of error.
+If the query is badly formatted or is missing information, an error will be shown stating the type of error.

 Viewing the results
 ~~~~~~~~~~~~~~~~~~~

-The query will be received by the query service and return a response which has
+The query is received by the query service which returns a response in a
-the format similar to the result of static queries.
+format similar to the result of static queries.

 .. figure:: ../_static/images/open_query_result.png
   :align: center